No Win No Fee Compensation Claims Guide Help & Free Advice | 2021 Update

 - Why choose our no win no fee solicitors?

-This is a guide to how a No Win No Fee, or Conditional Fee Agreement, works.
+This is a guide to how a No Win No Fee claims, or Conditional Fee Agreements, work.
 Essentially, under a CFA, your lawyer will begin working on the case and will represent your case, without asking for legal fees.
 Instead, they will charge you a portion of your compensation if your case is a success and you are awarded money.
 Because there is a chance that a lawyer may not receive payment for taking on a case on a CFA basis, they consider these cases carefully, and taking on your case could be a good sign that they are confident.

 If you would like a free consultation over whether a lawyer might take on your case, call us today.

 Prior to 2013, some people were able to claim 100% compensation for personal injury under a Conditional Fee Agreement.
 Unfortunately, this is no longer the case.